 To solve this problem, I have made a Veg Planting Distances cheat sheet which I have laminated and I take it into the garden each time I am planting.
 For ease of use it is arranged alphabetically, by the common names of each vegetable, (rather than by plant family names), and has the number of plants per square alongside.
 Such a help.

-If you would a copy of this, you can get it by filling in the boxes below…….
+If you would a copy of this, sign up for the weekly Newsletter and get your Freebie by filling in the form below…….